rancher/elemental-docs/docs/cloud-config-reference.md

     - /tmp/script.sh
 ```

+In the above exaple there are two stages: `initramfs` and `boot`.
+The `initramfs` stage initializes a sample user.
-In the above exaple there is one `boot` stage including two steps, one to create an executable script file and a second one
+The `boot` stage includes two steps, one to create an executable script file and a second one
 that actually runs the script.

 Yip also supports `*.before` and `*.after` suffix modifiers to any given stage.
 For instance, running the `network` stage